sotrh/learn-wgpu/docs/showcase/stencil/readme.md

 I'm leveraging some code shared between multiple showcases, including a `RenderPipelineBuilder` to reduce the boilerplate.
-I won't go into all the code here, but you can check it out in the
+I won't go into all the code for that here, but you can check it out in the [Github Repo](https://github.com/sotrh/learn-wgpu/tree/master/code/showcase/framework)
-[Github Repo](https://github.com/sotrh/learn-wgpu/tree/master/code/showcase/framework)

 </div>